peterukk/rte-rrtmgp/README.md

 The code should work very similarly to the end-user as the original, but the neural network models need to be provided at runtime: see examples/rfmip-clear-sky .
 Needs a fast BLAS library - if you're not using ifort+MKL then [BLIS](https://github.com/flame/blis) is recommended

 **to-do**

+- [x] implement neural networks for shortwave
+- [x] GPU kernels - should be easy and very fast with openacc_cublas **done, but note that host CUDA call overhead (includes CudaFree) was very large for small problem sizes on one tested platform (Kepler).
+Probably normal behaviour**
+- [ ] fix cloud optics extension
-- "missing gases" -how to handle these?
-Assume some default concentrations but what?
-A range of models for various use cases (e.g. GCM, GCM-lite, NWP...)? **done**
+- [x] "missing gases" -how to handle these?
+Assume some default concentrations but what? **assumed zero by default, also present-day and pre-industrial scalar concentrations available in table, toggled in gas_optics_rrtmgp.
-- related to this, offer user choice regarding speed/accuracy? (simpler, faster models which are less accurate) **simpler models using less gases do not seem much faster, but the code now supports using less gases as input (CKDMIP-gases only with CFC11-eq) - these models need to be updated**
+- [x] offer user choice regarding speed/accuracy? (simpler, faster models which are less accurate) **tested, but as described in paper, the minor gases can be accounted for with negligible cost with NNs.
+The currently implemented models support CKDMIP-style gases with CFC11-eq)**
-- implement neural networks for shortwave
-- GPU kernels - should be easy and very fast with openacc_cublas **done, but the code is slow due to spurious CUDA memory and deallocations on the device. needs to be looked into**
-- post-processing (scaling) coefficients should perhaps be integrated into neural-fortran and loaded from the same files as the model weights
+- [ ] post-processing (scaling) coefficients should perhaps be integrated into neural-fortran and loaded from the same files as the model weights

 # RTE+RRTMGP